githedgehog/docs/docs/vlab/running.md

 01:25:45 INF Packing done took=5.67007384s
 ```

-As soon as it's done you can run the VLAB using `hhfab vlab up` command.
-It will automatically start all VMs and run
+As soon as the build has completed, you can run the VLAB using `hhfab vlab up`.
+This command automatically starts all
-the installers on the control node and test servers.
-It will take some time for all VMs to come up and for the installer
+VMs and runs the installers on the control node and test servers.
+It takes some time for all VMs to come up and for the
-to finish, you will see the progress in the output.
-If you stop the command, it'll stop all VMs, and you can re-run it
+installer to finish.
+You can monitor progress in the output.
+If you stop the command, it will stop all VMs, and you can
-to get VMs back up and running.
+re-run it to get VMs back up and running.

 ## Run VMs and installers